- White sand beaches

 Before and after

 The walk begins near the beautiful beach town of Kaiteriteri, home to a number of accommodation options.
 There's so much to do in the Abel Tasman National Park that it pays to stay a few days more either before or after your walk.
-The buzzing city of Nelson is only a short drive away, and is also home to a range of accommodation.
+The buzzing city of Nelson is only a short drive away and it's home to a range of accommodation.

 A number of specialist tour operators can aid in bringing your walking experience to life.
-Take a look at these businesses to find out if a walking tour is right for you.
 Some offer a combination of walking and kayaking.

 - Abel Tasman Wilson's Guided Sea Kayaking